blattm/Blender-Connector/protocol.md

 # TC Helicon Blender BLE Protocol

 This document describes the reverse-engineered BLE protocol of the TC Helicon Blender mixer.

+---

+## BLE Connection

+- **Device Name:** `Blender`
+- **Service UUID:** `e71ee188-279f-4ed6-8055-12d77bfd900c`
+- **Characteristic UUID:** `50e2d021-f23b-46fb-b7e6-fbe12301276a`
+   - This characteristic receives data from the Blender via notify events and allows sending data to the Blender via writes.
+Reads will not provide any useful data.

+---

+## Protocol

 Messages are always sent as 3-byte commands.

 ---

-## Per-Output Properties (0x00–0x08)
+### Per-Output Properties (0x00–0x08)

 Format for all per-output properties:
 `<PropertyID> <OutputNumber> <Value>`